ChatBug: A Common Vulnerability of Aligned LLMs Induced by Chat Templates: Introduction

 In this paper, we investigate how chat templates affect the safety alignment of LLMs.
 We show that these templates introduce a \emph{common vulnerability} to LLMs that have been fine-tuned with chat templates.
 We name this vulnerability as \ours, which could be exploited by malicious users to provoke unsafe responses from LLMs.
 Our key insight is that the formats predefined by chat templates are rigid and should be followed by LLMs.
 However, malicious users may not necessarily follow such formats when prompting LLMs, providing them possibilities to elicit unsafe responses.

 We show that any malicious user who has knowledge of the chat template can exploit the \ours~vulnerability.
 This assumption is not restrictive, especially for open-source models whose chat templates are often publicly available.
-We develop two attacks, \emph{format mismatch attack} and \emph{message overflow attack} as illustrated in Figure \ref{fig: badchat illustration}, to exploit the vulnerability and elicit unsafe responses from LLMs.
+We study two attacks, \emph{format mismatch attack} and \emph{message overflow attack} as illustrated in Figure \ref{fig: badchat illustration}, to exploit the vulnerability and elicit unsafe responses from LLMs.
 Specifically, the format mismatch attack modifies the default chat format, while the message overflow attack injects a sequence of tokens into the model’s reserved field.
-We present proof-of-concept for each attack to demonstrate its feasibility and effectiveness.
+Specifically, the message overflow attack unifies multiple existing attacks \cite{gcg,vega2023bypassing,andriushchenko2024jailbreaking}, whose success can all be attributed to the \ours~vulnerability.
 We demonstrate the severity and pervasivity of the \ours~vulnerability on eight LLMs (Vicuna \citep{vicuna2023}, Mistral \citep{jiang2023mistral}, Llama-2 \citep{llama2}, Llama-3 \citep{llama3}, GPT-3.5 \citep{OpenAIAPI}, Gemini \citep{gemini}, Claude-2.1 \citep{claude21}, and Claude-3 \citep{claude3}).
 We further show that existing jailbreak attacks such as GCG \cite{gcg}, GPTFuzzer \citep{yu2023gptfuzzer}, and ArtPrompt \citep{jiang2024artprompt} can exploit the \ours~vulnerability to increase their attack success rates.

 Given the severity of the \ours~vulnerability, we investigate potential countermeasures.
 Our experiments show that techniques such as adversarial training can effectively mitigate the \ours~vulnerability, at the cost of significantly degrading model performance.
 This underscores a critical trade-off between the safety and helpfulness of LLMs, a balance that is often overlooked during instruction tuning.
 We believe that this is an important yet open direction for the future development of LLMs, requiring collaborative efforts from the community.